Generative Social Choice: Second Component: Empirical Validation of Queries

-To evaluate the query implementations, we use the data collected in our pilot study on chatbot personalization, which we discuss in detail in \cref{sec:pilot}.
-The dataset consists of survey responses by a representative sample of 100 US residents.
-Each participant extensively describes their views on chatbot personalization in free-form responses to multiple questions.
-Furthermore, each participant rates six example statements.
-Each statement consists of a concrete rule for chatbot personalization, a brief justification for the rule's importance, and an example illustrating the rule.\footnote{For examples of such statements, see \cref{sec:slate}.} We elicited these ratings by asking participants ``to what extent does this statement capture your full opinion regarding chatbot personalization?''
-Participants were then asked to choose a rating on a 5-point scale (with the levels ``not at all'' (0), ``poorly'' (1), ``somewhat'' (2), ``mostly'' (3), and ``perfectly'' (4)) and to give a short free-text response to explain their rating.
-We equate ratings with utilities, e.g. an agent $i$ rating a statement $\alpha$ with ``mostly'' means that $u_i(\alpha)=3$.\footnote{Note, however, that the choice of numerical values is largely inconsequential as \Cref{alg:cjr} is invariant to monotone transformations of the rating scale.}
+\paragraph{Evaluation Data.} { To evaluate the query implementations, we use the data collected in our pilot studying public opinion on abortion, which we discuss in detail in \cref{sec:pilot} and \cref{app:experiments}.
+The dataset consists of survey responses by a sample of 100 US residents.
+Each participant extensively describes their views on abortion in free-form responses to multiple questions, and summarizes their opinion in a self-contained statement.
+Furthermore, each participant rates five example statements, each of which expresses a distinct position on how society should approach abortion in three sentences.\footnote{{These statements were generated using GPT-4o, instructed to generate views of US residents, and to make them broadly appealing.
+The prompt and statements can be found in \cref{app:one-shot}.}} We elicited these ratings by asking participants ``how well does this summary capture your viewpoint on abortion?''
+Participants were then asked to choose a rating on a 7-point scale with the levels ``very poorly'' (0), ``poorly'' (1), ``moderately'' (2), ``well'' (3), ``very well'' (4), ``excellently'' (5), and ``exceptionally'' (6).\footnote{{ We adopt this unbalanced Likert scale to encourage participants to be more discerning, allowing room for distinctions between statements they generally agree with and those that align with their views in greater detail and depth. }} We also asked participants to explain their rating in free text, by mentioning parts of the statement they agreed with, disagreed with, or parts that could be added or made more concrete.
+We equate ratings with utilities; e.g., an agent $i$ rating a statement $\alpha$ with ``moderately'' means that $u_i(\alpha)=2$.} Note, however, that the choice of numerical values is largely inconsequential given that \cref{alg:cjr} is invariant to monotone transformations of the rating scale.